Resilient-Labs/simple-api-bootcamp/README.md

 This was created using HTML5, CSS, and Javascript.

 I think math is fun so when I found this API, I was excited to use it.
 At first, I had a button that revealed the answer when clicked, but someone noted that it would not be an interative site.
 I decided to have the user actively participate and submit a form with their answer.
+I added some simple CSS and appeneded all of the API information in the DOM.

 ## Lessons Learned